 Have you ever wondered why it is so hard to read for yourself about love and relationships?
-Maybe you have even had the experience of going to a couple of different Tarot readers with the same question and received wildly varying predictions?
+Maybe you have even had the experience of going to a couple of different Tarot readers with the same question and received wildly varying predictions.
 It’s pretty bad when you have a reading or two and end up more confused than you were before you had them!
 My aim today is to help you avoid the kind of tarot reading blunders that trip you up.

 Whether you are getting a reading from someone else or you are doing a Love Tarot reading for yourself, there are some scenarios you will want to avoid since they potentially could render the reading null and void, wasting your time and/or money.
 Or worse – giving your false hope when there should be none.
 Maintaining objectivity is extremely hard when reading about love… the heart wants what it wants!

 Read about these eleven common blunders to help rein yourself in before getting or doing a love Tarot reading.